Jake-Gertz/CS-Projects/TennisStringingKiosk/SPECS.md

 ### QOL Changes

 ## Add a database of string lengths from brands if you buy a full reel, mini reel, or half reel.

+### Next Steps

+## Start on the gui and interactions

+## Smoke test the tennis player with a main method or junit tester

+## Look into hooking the test restults into a github API or On a certain readme to easily see results;